qubitdigital/qubit-sdk-ios/README.md

 1. Open Xcode, and right-click on your project.
 2. Select "Add Files to <Your Project Name>".
 Select `UniversalFrameworkRelease/QubitSDK.framework` and press Add, with 'Copy items as needed' ticked.
-3. In Project Settings > General, ensure `QubitSDK.framework` is embedded into your project.
+3. In `Project Settings > General`, ensure `QubitSDK.framework` is embedded into your project.
 4. The SDK will now be available for use.

-**QubitSDK.xcframework**
+#### Using UniversalFramework with Objective-C

+With Xcode 12, you may experience issues building your app for testing in the iOS simulator.
+You may need to to add `arm64` to `excluded_architectures` in the Build Settings of your target app.
+If you wish to test on device, remove `arm64` from excluded architectures.

+This step is not necessary for Swift.

+### QubitSDK.xcframework

 Using a `.xcframework` will be the preferred approach for future releases and was available for use during the Xcode 12 beta.
 However, due to regression with Xcode 12.1 this framework cannot successfully build and has been temporarily removed.